 Before you start to cook, you should know that there are several different types of ribs.
 For the purposes of this article, we’ve decided to stick with pork ribs as opposed to beef ribs, but even within this framework, there are differences.

 Back ribs are cut from the top of the spine.
 There’s a visible curvature along the length of the rack that makes them easy to identify.
-If the ribs come from a smaller pig, they’re referred to as “baby backs.”
+Since they’re not as large as spare ribs, back ribs are sometimes called “baby backs.”
 These don’t contain as much meat as spare ribs, and what meat they do have is much leaner.

 Spare ribs come from the belly, and the racks have a broad, flat appearance.
 They contain a high percentage of fat, but there’s a great deal of meat on each bone as well.
 When the lower cartilage has been removed from the rack, spare ribs become St. Louis ribs.

 Remember that spare ribs will take much longer to cook than a similarly-sized rack of baby backs.
 If you’re substituting one kind for the other, you’ll need to adjust the recipe accordingly.

 Increase the estimated cooking time by around 50 percent when substituting spare ribs for baby back ribs.
 That means that if the recipe calls for a 4 hour cook time for baby backs, spare ribs will need about 6 hours at the same temperature.